airen/vw-layout/README.md

 > Mobile website layout with viewport units.

-vw-layout is a NPM package that helps you to create the mobile website layout with viewport units.
-It dependencies [postcss-aspect-ration-mini](https://github.com/yisibl/postcss-aspect-ratio-mini)、[postcss-px-to-viewport](https://github.com/evrone/postcss-px-to-viewport) and [postcss-viewport-units](https://github.com/springuper/postcss-viewport-units).
+vw-layout is an NPM package that helps you to create the mobile website layout with viewport units.
+It dependencies on [postcss-aspect-ration-mini](https://github.com/yisibl/postcss-aspect-ratio-mini),[postcss-px-to-viewport](https://github.com/evrone/postcss-px-to-viewport) and [postcss-viewport-units](https://github.com/springuper/postcss-viewport-units).

 In addition, to be compatible with more mobile devices, the viewport unit is required to use polyfill from the viewport unit.
 We can use the [Viewport Units Buggyfill](https://github.com/rodneyrehm/viewport-units-buggyfill).